ColorlibHQ/newspaper-x/readme.txt

 === Images ===

-- Images used in theme screenshot are taken from unsplash.com
+- Images used in theme screenshot are taken from unsplash.com -- All photos published on Unsplash are licensed under Creative Commons Zero which means you can copy, modify, distribute and use the photos for free, including commercial purposes, without asking permission from or providing attribution to the photographer or Unsplash.
+    -- Licensed under Creative Commons Zero (https://creativecommons.org/publicdomain/zero/1.0/)

-- Logo created by MachoThemes
+- Logo created by Colorlib

-- Banner placeholders created by MachoThemes
+- Banner placeholders created by Colorlib

 === Vendors ===